shrapnelnet/blog/_posts/2024-04-07-integrating-jekyll-with-decap-cms.md

 ---
 ## Introduction

 Yesterday, I rewrote my blog to use [Jekyll](https://jekyllrb.com/).
 I was previously using a backwards stupid method to fetch new posts on each page load from the server filesystem.
-If this content changed often it may have been a viable strategy but the posts are static and logically should be in the filesystem
+If this content changed often it may have been a viable strategy but the posts are static and logically should be in the index itself.

 ## Jekyll